-Many scientists, legislators, and others attribute global warming to increased levels of greenhouse gas emissions, including carbon dioxide, which has led to significant legislative and regulatory efforts to limit such emissions.
-At December 31, 2021, we had 131 production facilities worldwide.
-Some of our facilities are engaged in manufacturing processes that produce greenhouse gas emissions, including carbon dioxide.
-We also maintain a fleet of over-the-road tractor trailers that emit greenhouse gases.
+Many scientists, legislators, and others attribute global warming to increased levels of greenhouse gas (GHG) emissions, including carbon dioxide, which has led to significant legislative and regulatory efforts to limit such emissions.
+At December 31, 2022, we had 135 manufacturing facilities in 18 countries.
+We also maintain a fleet of over-the-road tractor trailers that emit GHG.
 Our manufacturing facilities are primarily located in North America, Europe, and Asia.
-There continues to be a lack of consistent climate legislation in the jurisdictions in which we operate, which creates economic and regulatory uncertainty.
-To the extent our customers are subject to any of these or other similar proposed or newly enacted laws and regulations, additional costs by customers to comply with such laws and regulations could impact their ability to operate at similar levels in certain jurisdictions, which could adversely impact their demand for our products and services.
-Also, if these laws or regulations impose significant operational restrictions and compliance requirements on us, they could increase costs associated with our operations, including costs for raw materials and transportation.
-Non-compliance wind climate change legislative and regulatory equirements could also negatively impact our reputation.
+There are certain transition risks (meaning risks related to the process of reducing the Company's carbon footprint) that could materially affect our business, capital expenditures, results of operations, financial condition, competitive position and reputation.
+One of these transition risks is the change in treaties, laws, policies, and regulations that could impose significant operational and compliance burdens.
+For example, our operations are subject to certain governmental actions like the European Union's (EU) "European Green Deal" (which provides for a 55% reduction in net GHG emissions by 2030 (compared to 1990 levels), and no net emissions of GHG by 2050), and the "Paris Agreement" (which is an international treaty on climate change designed to lower GHG emissions).
+In addition, specifically with respect to our Automotive Group, the EU is moving forward with an effective ban on the sale of new gas-powered automobiles in the EU from 2035 (with interim requirements by 2030), aiming to accelerate the conversion to zero-GHG emission automobiles as part of a broad package to combat global warming.
+Some states, including California and New York, are also implementing similar provisions.
+The Company's automotive products can be sold to manufacturers of either gas-powered or electric-powered vehicles.
+However, if our customers (who may be subject to any of these or other similarly proposed or newly enacted laws and regulations) incur additional costs to comply with such laws and regulations, which in turn, impact their ability to operate at similar levels in certain jurisdictions, the demand for our products could be adversely affected.
+Also, overall, there continues to be a lack of consistent climate legislation in the jurisdictions in which we operate, which creates economic and regulatory uncertainty.
+If these laws or regulations (including the SEC's proposed rule regarding climate-related disclosures) impose significant operational restrictions and compliance requirements on us, they could increase costs associated with our operations, including costs for raw materials and transportation.
+Noncompliance with climate change treaties, legislative and regulatory requirements could also negatively impact our reputation.
 To date, however, we have not experienced a material impact from climate change legislative and regulatory efforts.